knightsc/knightsc.github.io/_posts/2019-03-02-swift-value-type-vs-reference-type.md

   - x86
 ---

 A common question that comes up when people start Swift development is what's the difference between a `struct` and a `class`?
-The standard answer is structs are value types and classes are refernce types.
+The standard answer is structs are value types and classes are reference types.
 The Swift Programming Language book has a whole [section](https://docs.swift.org/swift-book/LanguageGuide/ClassesAndStructures.html){: target="_blank"} reviewing this concept in more detail.
 From a reverse engineering perspective I always find it interesting to dive under the hood and see how the compiler actually handles the different concepts from high level languages.
 This post presents a very simple example of a struct and class in Swift and how the compiler deals with them.

 Let's start off with the example Swift code.